 But what if you've already completely cut milk products and sweets from your diet and you're still experiencing the pimples, messed-up periods, extra pounds, and hair loss associated with PCOS?

-1. Raw kale
+1. Raw kale (and some other greens)

 Need a moment to pick your jaw up off the floor?
 Most women do.
 After all, kale is often hailed as the superfood of all superfoods—heck, even Beyoncé loves it!
-But when eaten raw, cruciferous veggies contain goitrogens that actually suppress thyroid function, which contributes to PCOS.
+And rightly so, kale is chock full of nutrients and antioxidant phytochemicals.

 4. Red meat